Angels snap Rockies' 6-game winning streak in 8-0 victory

 Tyler Anderson (2-1) struggled over five innings and allowed four runs.
 His outing snapped Colorado's string of nine straight quality starts.

-Ian Desmond had a rough day at the plate, striking out four times and stranding six runners.
+Ian Desmond had a rough day at the plate, striking out four times and leaving six runners on base.
+Desmond is now hitting .176 this season.

-It was another gem for Barria, who took a no-hitter into the sixth against Baltimore in his previous start.

-The right-handed Barria kept the Rockies off balance by relying on a sneaky slider and fastball that was in the low 90s.
+"Today it looked like he wasn't seeing the slider," explained manager Bud Black, whose team was 0 for 12 with runners in scoring position.
+"He will turn up tomorrow."

 TRAINER'S ROOM

-"He feels good coming out of it," manager Mike Scioscia said.
-"We will evaluate him (Wednesday) and just see what the next step is." ...
-RHP Blake Wood (shoulder impingement) was slated to throw three innings Wednesday.

 Rockies: 2B DJ LeMahieu was out of the starting lineup a day after coming off the 10-day disabled list with a strained right hamstring.
-"We planned this," manager Bud Black said.
+"We planned this," Black said.

 OHTANI MANIA